Sports Injury Physiotherapy

 Small problems can snowball in sport.
 For example, a sore ankle may change your running pattern.
 A tight hip may affect your squat depth.
 Over time, compensation can increase stress elsewhere.

 Sports injury physiotherapy aims to reduce that risk by improving how you load, move, and recover.
 Many people also choose a structured injury prevention program when they ramp training, return after time off, or manage repeat flare-ups.
+Where movement mechanics matter, targeted assessment such as running analysis may also be useful.

 How sports injury rehabilitation works